• Home

 Recommended Video

-“We’re not thinking big enough,” he said, in response to a question about how talent is moving around the reason.
+“We’re not thinking big enough,” he said, in response to a question about how talent is moving around the region.
 “If Southeast Asian talent can be attached to companies that can scale beyond 40, 50 or 100 billion [dollars’ worth] of market cap, they will stay.”

 “Considering the short lifespans we have, would you rather attach yourself to a company that could become a three or four trillion dollar company, or a company that could become a two or three billion dollar company?”
 Nash asked.

 Nash’s concerns about talent were matched by Dato’ Seri Wong Siew Hai, president of the Malaysia Semiconductor Industry Association.
 The Southeast Asian country has been part of semiconductor supply chains for decades, ever since Intel opened its first non-U.S. plant in Penang in 1972.
-(Some of the world’s largest chip companies, like Broadcom and Intel, are now led by CEOs with roots in Malaysia)
+(Some of the world’s largest chip companies, like Broadcom and Intel, are now led by CEOs with roots in Malaysia.)

 “Singapore gives out ASEAN scholarships, and our people just go there.
 Even when we don’t take the scholarships, they still hire our Malaysian talent,” Wong said.
 “Today, we don’t just have Singapore, we have China, Taiwan, and the rest of the world trying to take our talent.”

 Wong put a positive spin on this competition: “This tells me that we have the talent,” he said.
-“How do we create ‘the Malaysian dream’ like ‘the American dream,’ where you can get all these opportunities in Malaysia?”
+“How do we create ‘the Malaysian Dream’ like ‘the American Dream,’ where you can get all these opportunities in Malaysia?”

 About the Author